 Costs Associated With Owning a Motorcycle

 One of the largest considerations when buying a motorcycle is cost.
-For some, purchasing a motorcycle can be cheaper to own than a car.
-Before determining if owning a bike is the best option for you, it’s important to consider other relevant costs, such as safety gear, maintenance and purchasing either full coverage insurance or liability-only.
+For some, a motorcycle is cheaper to own than a car.
+Before deciding if a bike is right for you, actor in other costs: safety gear, maintenance and either full coverage insurance or liability-only insurance.

 The Motorcycle